We're Here to Help

 Crisis can strike any time, day or night.
-When feelings of hopelessness, isolation, shame, and anxiety drive people to think that suicide is their only option, they can't wait for help.
-They need to talk to someone...now.
+When feelings of hopelessness, isolation, shame, and anxiety lead people to think that suicide is their only option, they can't wait for help.
+They need to talk to someone at our suicide and crisis hotline...now.

 The crisis line is staffed by trained, caring volunteers who are available to talk and listen 24/7.